YakMan101/contract-generator/README.md

 # Generating Letters

 Before running the `generateOfferLetter` or `generateTrainingAgreement` scripts.
 Remember to share the google doc with the Service Account email.
-These must be google documents and not word documents (e.g: those with .docx, .doc extensions).
+These must be google documents and not word documents.
+You must save those with .docx, .doc etc. extensions into a google doc first.